-- NOTE: A shielded 16 gauge cable is recommended for use on the network connection.
-The network wires for this configuration are attached to terminal #4 and terminal #5.
+NOTE: A shielded 16 gauge cable is recommended for use on the network connection.
+The network wires for this configuration are attached to terminals number 4 and 5.
 Ground each end of the shielded cable to the housing.
 A shielded 16 gauge 2 wire cable can be purchased from GSI.
+Part # WR-16 / 2S.

-Part #WR-16/2S. - 1.
-Run five (5) control wires from the Autoflow control box to the master fan/heater unit. - 2.
-Connect the wires as shown in Figure 4E.
+- 1) Run five (5) control wires from the Autoflow Control Box to the Master Fan/Heater Unit. - 2) Connect the wires as shown in figure 19.

-Figure 4E Master Fan and Heater Dip Switch Setting: #1 - "OFF"/All Others - "ON"
+Master Fan and Heater Dipswitch Setting: #1 - "Off" / All Others - "On"